 The first step is to become an ACSF Member.
 The second step is to sign the FAA/ACSF ASAP Memorandum of Understanding (MOU).
 The third step is to set-up ASAP training with employees and your FSDO.
-The fourth step is to enroll company employees in the WBAT system in order to submit ASAP reports.
+The fourth step is to enroll company employees in either the WBAT system, PRISM or Baldwin Aviation SMS software in order to submit ASAP reports.

 - How long until we are "live" with the program?